pnnl/tesp/doc/references/Code_Reference.rst

         - *weather_Agent.py*; publishes weather and forecasts based on a CSV file

     - **consensus**;  custom code that for running the consensus mechanism on microgrid n DSOT co simulation using TSO and DSO DER agents.
-    - **dsot**; custom code that for running the DSOT co simulation usingf TSO and DSO DER agents.
+    - **dsot**; custom code that for running the DSOT co simulation using TSO and DSO DER agents.
 Used for a 2021 journal paper on TESP and the DSOT example.
     - **sgip1**; custom code that plotted curves from different cases on the same graph.
 Used for a 2018 journal paper on TESP and the SGIP1 example.
     - **matpower**; legacy code that configures and post-processes MATPOWER v5+ for TESP.
 We now use PYPOWER and PSST instead.
     - **valuation**; custom code that post-processed SGIP1 outputs for the 2018 journal paper.
 May serve as an example, or use Jupyter notebooks instead.